kkkarnav/amaze/README.md

 # SnacmanJS
- Modern retelling of the classic arcade game Pacman
+ Modern retelling of the classic arcade game Pacman as a maze runner